kardianos/govendor/README.md

 https://github.com/kardianos/vendor-spec .
 This vendor tool aims to aid in the establishment a final vendor file specification and be a useful tool.

+### What this vendor tool features:
+ * Tested cross platform support
+ * Import path re-writes
+ * Package import comment removal
+ * Inspection of the current state package locations
+ * Handles packages, not directory trees
+ * Handles the simple and complex cases
+ * Use "..." to also handle packages in sub-folders
+ * Handle packages based on their status

 ### Examples
 ```
 # Add external packages.